 The West Coast DHB has land and building assets located right across the West Coast, some of which are subject to leasehold interests and arrangements.
 The DHB is engaged in a process of considering the future of these assets based on our new locality model and future facilities requirements.
-It is anticipated that recommendations on the future of some DHB assets will be made in 2020/21.
+It is anticipated that recommendations for the disposal of some of the DHB assets will be made in 2021/22.